-We often hear that a good skincare routine involves protecting our skin from the sun’s harmful ultraviolet rays (also known as UV rays) by covering up and using a good sunscreen.
-In fact, certain studies show that diligent daily sunscreen application can slow or prevent the onset of wrinkles and sagging skin.
-One question that comes to mind is: what exactly makes a good sunscreen?
+At the heart of any good skincare routine is the practice of protecting the skin from the sun’s harmful ultraviolet rays (also known as UV rays).
+In fact, there are plenty of studies to demonstrate that diligent daily sunscreen application can slow or prevent the onset of wrinkles and sagging skin.

-If you’re interested in learning more, explore our guide on the damage UV rays causes skin that covers the different types out there as well as best practices to abide by.
+If you’re interested in learning more, explore our guide on the damage UV rays cause skin.
+In it, we cover the different types out there as well as best practices to abide by.

-SPF labels in countries including Australia, the EU, New Zealand, and the US are quite similar.
+SPF labels in Australia, the EU, New Zealand, and the US are quite similar.
 An approximate guideline is provided below:

 Very high protection: SPF 50+